How Often Should a Gas Furnace be Serviced: Expert Fall Furnace Advice

 A gas furnace should be serviced at least once a year, preferably, though, in both the spring and the fall.

 But, after nearly 30 years in the business, I don’t stop there.
-After checking all of the key parts, I do a 30-point tune-up, which is basically a complete safety check of the whole system.
+After checking all of the key parts, I do a furnace tune-up, which is basically a complete safety check of the whole system.
 Once this is complete, your furnace will be raring to go all winter long.

 The Benefits of Annual Gas Furnace Servicing and Maintenance